Dnyaneshwari-2003/CCNA/Basic_Configuration.md

+📘 Title

-Basic Router Configuration
-(1 Router + 1 PC)
+Basic Router Configuration (1 Router + 1 PC)

+🎯 Objective

+To configure basic connectivity between one router and one PC using a copper straight-through cable and verify network communication.

-Topology
+🖥️ Topology Overview

-Step 1: Devices Required
-1 Router
-1 PC
-1 Copper Straight-Through Cable

-Step 2: Connections
-Connect PC0 → FastEthernet0
-Connect Router0 → FastEthernet0/0
+One Router connected to one PC

+Single LAN network

+Used for basic router CLI practice